Save on your purchases

 The image above shows how Villeroy and Boch's DirectFlush rimless toilets work and keep the toilet pan cleaner for longer.

-The video below from Villeroy & Boch illustrates the working of the rimless direct flush WC’s, how they operate without a flushing rim but a slight horizontal ledge, this is the next development in rimless toilets and is sure to be an investment purchase in a quality toilet that will last for years to come.
+The video below from Villeroy & Boch illustrates the working of the rimless direct flush WC’s.
+It shows how they operate without a flushing rim but a slight horizontal ledge, this is the next development in rimless toilets.
+It is sure to be an investment purchase in a quality toilet that will last for years to come.

 For 99.9% of bathroom renovations – yes!
 Back to wall, washdown or floor-standing toilets as they are also known, are suitable for any bathroom layout and any bathroom design.